 Emmanuel Dining Room

-Interfaith Services with Other Congregations
+Interfaith Services With Other Congregations

 We participate in interfaith services.
 Look for information about special worship services in observance of Thanksgiving, the celebration of the Late Reverend Dr. Martin Luther King Jr.’s Birthday, and Passover as we come together with other faith-based congregations in our neighborhood.
 We also support each other in our times of communal need.